VMawson/Data_Science_Tutorials/README.md

 * **Sampling & resampling methods:**
 	demonstrates different sampling and resamplig methods, with examples of cross validation and bootstrapping

+* **Visualisation techniques:**
+	using seaborn and Matplotlib to demonstrate a number of various plotting techniques on continuous and categoric data

 **Example Projects-**